 What are house crickets?

-House crickets received their name because they often enter houses where they can survive and be a nuisance for long periods of time.
-House crickets are yellowish-brown in color and have three distinct, dark cross-bands going across their head.
+House crickets received their name because they often enter houses to survive and be a nuisance for long periods.
+House crickets are yellowish-brown and have three distinct, dark cross-bands going across their head.
 They have a thread-like antenna that is often longer than their body.
 House crickets are winged.
 Males rub their forewings together at night to make the unique, loud, high-pitched sounds that house crickets are known for.

 Are house crickets dangerous?

 House crickets are not known as dangerous pests.
 They do not pose any significant health risks to people.
-House crickets do, however, cause damage to personal items that you may have stored in your home.
+However, house crickets cause damage to personal items that you may have stored in your home.
 They have the potential to chew holes in curtains, upholstered furniture, clothing, wallpaper, and some smaller-sized houseplants.
 Additionally, their incessant chirping can become an annoyance to deal with night after night.

 Why do I have a house cricket problem?